 Our therapists incorporate many different therapeutic methods to achieve the goals of the group, such as CBT techniques, role-plays, mindfulness exercises and other interactive activities to help drive the group process and create a safe and open atmosphere where the members can give and receive therapeutic feedback.

-These ongoing groups meet weekly and are available in both our Sterling and Fairfax locations.
-The cost per session is $95, and they require an initial evaluation to determine which group would be the best fit.
+These ongoing groups meet weekly.
+The cost per session is $105, and they require an initial evaluation to determine which group would be the best fit.

 To give you a glimpse into what to expect, here is an excerpt from weekly parent feedback: